Wednesday, 16 October 2024

-A Red breasted Flycatcher at Grutness 20th September 2024
+A Red breasted Flycatcher at Grutness Shetland 20th September 2024

-We headed further south towards virtually the end of the main island, Mainland, to a very well known birding location, a garden that you can overlook from the road at a place called Grutness which is near to Sumburgh Head, the southernmost tip of Shetland.
+We headed further south towards virtually the end of the main island, Mainland and to a very well known birding location, a garden that you can overlook from the road at a place called Grutness which is near to Sumburgh Head, the southernmost tip of Shetland.

-Looking over the garden wall, a line of syscamores hunker along the far wall, their limbs twisted and contorted, the trees stunted by the strong winds that blow in off the sea and the spent leaves curled like burnt paper until they too can resist the wind's attentions for no longer.
-These trees have provided sanctuary for many rare and not so rare migrants over the years and most birders stop here to check the trees as the birds can change almost daily in the right conditions.
+Looking over the garden wall, a line of sycamores hunker along the opposite wall, their limbs twisted and contorted, the trees stunted by the strong winds that blow in off the nearby sea with the spent leaves curled like burnt paper until they can resist the wind's attentions for no longer.
+These trees have provided sanctuary for many rare and not so rare migrants over the years and most birders stop here to check the trees as the birds can change almost daily in the right weather conditions.

-This morning, via the various birding WhatsApp groups one joins on arriving on Shetland we learnt that a Red Breasted Flycatcher had been seen in the sycamores but was noted as being very elusive.
-There was also a Lesser Whitethroat, a Willow Warbler and a couple each of Common Chiffchaff and Goldcrest keeping it company.
+This morning, via the various Shetland Birding News WhatsApp groups one joins on arriving on Shetland we learnt that a Red breasted Flycatcher had been seen in the sycamores but was noted as being very elusive.
+There was also a Yellow browed Warbler, a Lesser Whitethroat, a Willow Warbler and a couple each of Common Chiffchaff and Goldcrest keeping it company.

-These tiny, sprite like will o' the wisp birds are a scarce but regular vagrant to Shetland and there is never a year when they are not found.They are very small and move incredibly fast, rarely are they still for more than a second or two, as they flick and whizz through the boughs and twigs to catch the tiny insects they feed on.
+These tiny, sprite like, will o' the wisp flycatchers are a scarce but regular vagrant to Shetland and there is never a year when they are not found.They are very small, move incredibly fast and rarely are they still for more than a second or two, as they flick and whizz through the boughs and twigs to catch the tiny insects they feed on.

 I caught a flash of white today as it dived into the shelter of a sycamore. then there it was again no more than a blur of buff as it shot into another tree.Would it ever settle?